core-wg/oscore/draft-ietf-core-object-security.md

 ## Key Derivation without Master Salt {#key-der-tv}

 Given a set of inputs, OSCORE defines how to set up the Security Context in both the client and the server.
+The default values are used for AEAD Algorithm, KDF, and Master Salt.

 ### Client

 Inputs:

 * Master Secret: 0x0102030405060708090a0b0c0d0e0f10 (16 bytes)
-* Master Salt: 0x (0 bytes)
 * Sender ID: 0x00 (1 byte)
 * Recipient ID: 0x01 (1 byte)